Peptidoglycan recognition protein 2: Effects on inflammation

 PGLYRP2 directly and indirectly affects inflammation and plays a role in maintaining anti- and pro-inflammatory homeostasis in the intestine, skin, joints, and brain.

-Hydrolysis of peptidoglycan by PGLYRP2 diminishes peptidoglycan’s pro-inflammatory activity.
+Hydrolysis of peptidoglycan by PGLYRP2 diminishes peptidoglycan's pro-inflammatory activity.
 This effect is likely due to amidase activity of PGLYRP2, which separates the stem peptide from MurNAc in peptidoglycan and destroys the motif required for the peptidoglycan-induced activation of NOD2 (nucleotide-binding oligomerization domain-containing protein 2), one of the proinflammatory peptidoglycan receptors.

 PGLYRP2-deficient mice are more susceptible than wild type mice to dextran sodium sulfate (DSS)-induced colitis, which indicates that PGLYRP2 protects mice from DSS-induced colitis.
 Intestinal microbiome is important for this protection, because this increased sensitivity to colitis could be transferred to wild type germ-free mice by microbiome transplant from PGLYRP2-deficient mice.

 PGLYRP2-deficient mice are more susceptible than wild type mice to the development of experimentally induced psoriasis-like inflammation, which indicates that PGLYRP2 is anti-inflammatory and protects mice from this type of skin inflammation.
-This pro-inflammatory effect is due to increased numbers and activity of T helper 17 (Th17) cells and decreased numbers of T regulatory (Treg) cells.
+This pro-inflammatory effect in PGLYRP2-deficient mice is due to the increased numbers and activity of T helper 17 (Th17) cells and decreased numbers of T regulatory (Treg) cells.
 PGLYRP2-deficient mice are more susceptible than wild type mice to S. enterica-induced intestinal inflammation, which indicates that PGLYRP2 also has anti-inflammatory effect in the intestinal tract.

 However, PGLYRP2 also has opposite effects.
 PGLYRP2-deficient mice are more resistant than wild type mice to the development of arthritis induced by systemic administration of peptidoglycan or MurNAc-L-Ala-D-isoGln peptidoglycan fragment (muramyl dipeptide, MDP).
 In this model, PGLYRP2 is required for the production of chemokines and cytokines that attract neutrophils to the arthritic joints.
 PGLYRP2-deficient mice are also more resistant than wild type mice to bacterially induced keratitis and inflammation in S. pneumoniae-induced lung infection.
+Moreover, PGLYRP2-deficient mice are more resistant to weight loss in a model of chemotherapy-induced gastrointestinal toxicity, which indicates that in wild type mice PGLYRP2 contributes to the chemotherapy-induced weight loss.
+PGLYRP2 also promotes NOD2-induced production of proinflammatory cytokines in macrophages.
 These results indicate that under certain conditions PGLYRP2 has pro-inflammatory effects.

 PGLYRP2-deficient mice also show higher sociability and decreased levels of anxiety-like behaviors compared with wild type mice, which indicate that PGLYRP2 affects behavior in mice.

 Medical relevance

 Genetic PGLYRP2 variants or changed expression of PGLYRP2 are associated with some diseases.
-Patients with inflammatory bowel disease (IBD), which includes Crohn’s disease and ulcerative colitis, have significantly more frequent missense variants in PGLYRP2 gene (and also in the other three PGLYRP genes) than healthy controls.
+Patients with inflammatory bowel disease (IBD), which includes Crohn's disease and ulcerative colitis, have significantly more frequent missense variants in PGLYRP2 gene (and also in the other three PGLYRP genes) than healthy controls.
 These results suggest that PGLYRP2 protects humans from these inflammatory diseases, and that mutations in PGLYRP2 gene are among the genetic factors predisposing to these diseases.
-PGLYRP2 variants are also associated with esophageal squamous cell carcinoma and Parkinson’s disease.
+PGLYRP2 variants are also associated with esophageal squamous cell carcinoma and Parkinson's disease.